 Skip to main content

-How would it sounds, if we could hear all seismically generated signals within the Earth?
+Everything that vibrates sounds, even if we can’t hear it with our ears.
+How would it sound, if we could hear all the seismically generated signals within the Earth?

-How can the analysis of Traditional Georgian Vocal Music benefit from seismologically inspired recordings techniques?
+How can the analysis of Traditional Georgian Vocal Music benefit from seismologically inspired recording techniques?
+Body vibration recordings allow the separate analysis of individual singers in an ensemble.

 Soundscape Earth